sergi4ua/SyobonActionX/README.md

 Original Syobon Action by Chiku.

 Syobon Action X is the continuation of the original Syobon Action.
 Featuring a level editor, new mechanics and new levels.
 Currently in development.
 Report any bugs you found in the Issue Tracker.
-If you fixed a bug and wish push it, contact me.
+If you fixed a bug and wish to push it, please contact me.

 Files and Directories: